-A. Yes.
-As at 5th April and 5th October each year, we provide you with a statement and valuation as soon as possible after these dates on “Client Web Access” (CWA).
+Yes.
+In January, April, July and October each year, we provide you with a statement and valuation on “Client Web Access” (CWA).
 You will be able to view your valuations on line as often as you wish once you have registered to do so.
 If you are not registered for CWA, simply email your account numbers to us at email@example.com and we will send you instructions and a password.
 These are also available in paper form by request.

-Q. Are there any charges for closing or transferring a Pilling SIPP ?
+Are there any charges for closing or transferring a Pilling SIPP?

 We also offer a managed portfolio service for smaller investors; the Pilling Ideal Portfolios.
 There are 6 models Income, Higher Income, Growth, Select Opportunities, Overseas Growth and Conservative.
 Full details and application form are available in our PIP brochure online or by request.